postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 [![Runner list](https://assets.postman.com/postman-docs/runner-open-list.jpg)](https://assets.postman.com/postman-docs/runner-open-list.jpg)

-You can switch workspace using the control at the top in the center of the window to access the collection you want to run.
+You can switch your workspace using the control at the top in the center of the window to access the collection you want to run.

 Your collections appear on the left.
 Select a collection or folder to run the requests inside it in the specified sequence.
 By default your requests will run in the sequence they are listed in the collection, but you can click to the left of each one and drag to move it if you need to change the order of execution.
 You can also deselect an individual request by unchecking its box.